 - your name, address and telephone number.

-A Summons must be given to the witness in person, together with fifty dollars ($50) for each day of their testimony and a travel allowance as follows:
+A summons must be given to the witness in person, together with fifty dollars ($50) for each day of their testimony.
+If your witness has to travel to testify in person, you must provide a travel allowance as follows:

 - $3.00/day if the hearing is in the city or town in which the witness lives;